-In 2017, MIG redeemed the MIG convertible bond with a face amount of €50.0 million plus accrued interest of € 687,000.
-The €50.69 million proceeds were used to repay the outstanding loan due to Piraeus Bank.
-We estimate the current balance of such loan, after this repayment, to be € 136.1 million.
+In June 2017, Piraeus Bank liquidated the MIG convertible bond with a face amount of \in 50.0 million plus accrued interest of \in 687,000.
+The \in 50.69 million proceeds were used to repay the outstanding loan due to Piraeus Bank.

 In 2018, the Multi-Member Court of Athens, by their judgment nr.
 95/2018 rejected IRF's action and accepted Piraeus Bank's counter claim.
-IRF remains committed to pursuing the matter judicially until resolution and, among other things, intends to file an appeal against the above judgment.
+On 12 June 2018, IRF filed an appeal against Piraeus Bank and the first-instance judgment (on grounds also concerning the rejection of the action and the acceptance of the cross-action), which has been scheduled for hearing before the Athens Court of Appeals - 14th Three-Member Section of Contractual Disputes on 23 May 2019.